Carpoid Castericystis from Marjum Formation

 Fossil Site: Marjum Formation, Millard County, Utah

 Coming from Utah’s Marjum Formation, this fine carpoid fossil dates to the Middle Cambrian when these animals first appeared.
-The pictures speak to strange body plan of this enigmatic creature.
+The pictures speak to strange asymmetric body plan of these enigmatic creatures.

-Interesting speculation about the enigmatic carpoids: Evolutionary biologists have been interested in external asymmetry as a measure of genetic quality.
+Interesting speculation about the problemmatic carpoids: Evolutionary biologists have been interested in external asymmetry as a measure of genetic quality.
 Research shows that animals choose their mates partly on the basis of symmetry.
 Animals increase their genetic contribution to the next generation when mates of higher genetic quality are chosen.
-More symmetrical implies better genes and begets better prospects to pass on their genes.
+More symmetry implies better genes and begets better prospects to pass on their genes, and so on.

 British paleontologist Richard Jefferies of the Natural History Museum in London has posited that a progenitor of all vertebrates suffered an evolutionary accident perhaps more than 600 million years ago, and that vertebrate evolution ever since has been a struggle to regain symmetry that has been only partially successful.
-The asymmetry of the internal organs within a symmetrical exterior of vertebrates is a manifestation of this 600 million years of selection.
+The asymmetry of the internal organs within a symmetrical exterior of vertebrates is a retained manifestation of this accident that even 600 million years of selection has not eliminated.

-Carpoids are distinct from all other animals, extant and extinct, because of their complete asymmetry, internally and externally.
-Jefferies has interprets the asymmetry as an evolutionary body plan accident in the common ancestor of echinoderms and vertebrates.
-Carpoids descendents retained the lop-sided plan, but the echinoderms, and later the vertebrates were re-shaped into animals with external symmetry, but retaining asymmetry of the internal organs.
+Carpoids are distinct from all other animals, extant and extinct, due to their complete asymmetry, both internal and external.
+The evolutionary body plan accident he hypothsizes would require it took place in a common ancestor of echinoderms and vertebrates.
+Carpoid's descendents retained the lop-sided external baud plan, but the echinoderms first, and the vertebrates later, were re-shaped through selection into animals with adhering externally at least to symmetry, while internal organs generally do not.

-An intriguing theory – we’ll need to wait and see if modern phylogenetics can shed light on the shadowy period in the Precambrian when asymmetry appeared.
+An intriguing theory – we’ll need to wait and see if now dirt cheap whole-genome sequencing-based modern phylogenetics of extant echinoderms can shed light on the shadowy period in the Precambrian when asymmetry appeared.

 click fossil pictures to enlarge